zzhangjii/learning-library/workshops/goldengate/LabGuide300.md

 	![](images/300/i16.png)

-- Return to SQLDeveloper and run get_count.sql
+- **LEAVE THESE TWO WINDOWS OPEN AND Return to SQLDeveloper and run get_count.sql

 	![](images/300/i17.png)